Prince of Asturias at Presidential Inauguration in Peru

 Information and pictures can be found in this thread.Filed under Spanish Royals

-Tagged Felipe VI, Official Visit, Peru, President Garcia, President Humala.
+Tagged Felipe VI of Spain, Official Visit, Peru, President Garcia of Peru, President Humala of Peru.